sdasgup3/non-separable-global-dataflow-framework/README.md

 * Documents
   * gdfa-v1.2-gcc-4.3.0.patch : _gdfa patch for gcc 4.3.0_
 * Test
+  * Test Directories containing C code to be analysed and golden outputs for comparison.

 * SourceCodeInfo :
   * listOfFilesModified.txt : _List of files Modified_
   * CodeDiff.txt : _This file can be patched to gcc 4.3.0 source code_